Despicable Me: Despicable Me (2010)

-Longtime supervillain Gru formulates a plan to steal the Moon.
-Meanwhile, he starts a family by adopting three orphan girls, and must decide where his commitments lie.
+Longtime supervillain Gru formulates a plan to steal the Moon after a younger villain named Vector steals the Great Pyramid of Giza.
+As part of his plan, he adopts three orphan girls, and eventually finds himself split on where his commitments lie.

 Despicable Me debuted at the Annecy International Animated Film Festival on June 9, 2010, and was released in the United States on July 9.

 Despicable Me 2 (2013)

-Gru is recruited by agent Lucy Wilde, who is investigating a theft of the mutagen called PX-41, stolen from the Arctic Circle.
-During their investigations, they extract Eduardo Pérez / El Macho, a supervillain with the goal of causing world domination after faking his death.
+Secret agent Lucy Wilde recruits Gru to investigate the theft of a powerful mutagen by El Macho, a supervillain who pursues world domination.

 Despicable Me 2 debuted in Australia on June 5, 2013, and was released in the United States on July 3.

 Despicable Me 3 (2017)

-Gru teams up with his long-lost twin brother Dru to stop Balthazar Bratt, a former child actor of the 1980s, from destroying Hollywood, Los Angeles, after his show is canceled.
+Gru teams up with his long-lost twin brother Dru to stop Balthazar Bratt, a former child actor of the 1980s, from destroying Hollywood, Los Angeles, after his show was canceled years ago.

 Despicable Me 3 debuted at the Annecy International Animated Film Festival on June 14, 2017, and was theatrically released in the United States on June 30.

 Despicable Me 4 (2024)

-Illumination CEO Chris Meledandri revealed in an interview in September 2017 that a fourth Despicable Me film is in development.
-On February 18, 2022, Universal scheduled the film for a July 3, 2024 release.
+Gru, who is now raising a baby, faces Maxime Le Mal and his girlfriend Valentina, two villains who seek revenge on Gru and his family, forcing the family to go on the run.

+Despicable Me 4 debuted in New York City on June 9, 2024, and was released in the United States on July 3.

 Prequel series

 Minions (2015)

-The Minions search for their replaceable evil master after accidentally killing all of those in history.
+The Minions search for their replaceable evil master after, one-by-one, accidentally killing all their past leaders throughout history.

 Minions debuted in London on June 11, 2015, and was released in the United States on July 10.